How to Book a Mover

 Professional movers are more than just heavy lifters; they are logistics experts who can streamline your move.
 They assess the volume of your belongings, devise a strategic packing plan, and execute it with precision.
 They also handle the disassembly and reassembly of furniture, ensuring each piece reaches its destination unscathed.
 However, the moving process isn't just about packing and transporting.

 It's about understanding what can and cannot be moved.
 For example, items like propane tanks, certain chemicals, and even some large appliances may be off-limits due to safety concerns.
-Being aware of these restrictions can help you plan better and avoid last-minute surprises.
-Remember, when in doubt, always consult with your moving company to ensure a smooth and hassle-free move.
+Knowing these restrictions can help you plan better and avoid last-minute surprises.
+Remember, always consult with your moving company when in doubt to ensure a smooth and hassle-free move.

 For the items that require special disassembly or crating, such as grand pianos, pool tables, hot tubs, exercise equipment, grandfather clocks or large glass table tops are the best to hire licensed and insured movers.
-The professional moving companies have the experience and right equipment to move those items safely.
+Professional moving companies have the experience and equipment to move those items safely.

-Prior to your move, drain oil and fuel from garden tools and other machinery equipment.
+Prior to your move, drain the oil and fuel from garden tools and other machinery equipment.

 All items that are considered flammable, hazardous, corrosive or explosive are dangerous and illegal for movers to transport.
-If you have dangerous items, give them to your neighbors or friends if they could use them, or call your local recycling company, fire station, the closest Environmental Protection Agency Office to find out how you can properly dispose of these items.
+If you have dangerous items, give them to your neighbors or friends if they could use them, or call your local recycling company, fire station, or the closest Environmental Protection Agency Office to find out how you can properly dispose of them.

-The following is a list of items that should not be packed or moved for safety reasons.
+The following list items that should not be packed or moved for safety reasons.
 These items are non-allowable because they are flammable, corrosive or explosive.

 Acid, aerosol, batteries, lamp oil, car oil, charcoal, gasoline, lighter fluid, matches, fertilizer, weed killer, cleaning fluids, polish remover, ammunition, bleach, nail polish and remover, chemistry sets, kerosene, fireworks, poisons, propane tanks, loaded weapons.

 You're good with plants.
-The fertilizer and weed killer should not be packed away with your gardening tools in order to be put into the moving truck.
+Fertilizers and weed killers should not be packed away with your gardening tools in order to be put into moving trucks.
 Fertilizers and weed killers are highly flammable and should not be stored in hot environments, especially during a lengthy trip.
 They are also highly flammable, just like the compounds mentioned above.

 Although it may seem apparent, you shouldn't transport guns and ammo in the moving truck.
 If the ammo heats up, a fatal situation will develop.
 Ammunition should only be packed and transported in a cool, air-conditioned vehicle.
 Additionally, make sure to store your firearms and ammo apart.

 Refrigerators and freezers should be emptied and cleaned for at least 24 hours before moving day.
 Keep the appliance doors open, so the appliance will dry out and prevent the growth of mold and odor.
-Food, animals and live plants are perishable; they can easily spoil, die or suffer damages if not properly packed.
+Food, animals, and live plants are perishable; they can easily spoil, die, or suffer damage if not properly packed.
 If you are moving locally, some movers may agree to move perishable items (no animals, of course) if they are properly packed and require no servicing, but they will not be responsible for any damages.

 Live animal transportation is banned by a number of laws and regulations.
 Animals must be handled, cared for, and treated humanely while being transported, according to the 1966 Animal Welfare Act.
 To prevent any possible harm to the animals during transportation, movers must abide by these laws, regulations, and ethical standards.
 Therefore, live animals cannot be moved by movers; instead, it is advised to use specialist animal transportation services.